 Welcome to spring 2020.
 Pollen, bluebirds and…. change is in air.
 We are muddling through unprecedented, scary, times together.
 We would rather be enjoying the extra daylight and warmer temperatures, but instead, on March 11, 2020, the World Health Organization declared the COVID19 outbreak a world health pandemic.
 Thus, our anxiety heightened to intolerable levels.
 Collectively, we began to imagine worst-case- scenarios as our retirement funds plummeted, schools closed, and jobs were lost.
 Our worst fears started to unfold before our eyes and we seemed powerless to stop the destructive path carved out by a tiny virus.
-Creating a healthy mindset in the midst of chaos is pivotal.Continue reading “Learning to Embrace Change and Manage Anxiety”
+Creating a healthy mindset in the midst of chaos is pivotal because COVID19-anxiety is real.Continue reading “LETTING GO OF COVID19-ANXIETY”

 “Do I need a life coach or psychotherapist” is question that I hear often.
 As a licensed psychotherapist and certified life coach, people always ask me the difference between my two roles.
 People are always curious about what I do and they also want to know how to discern what they need.
 Basically, they want to know if their problem is coachable or therapeutic?
 Let’s dive into how we work through this dilemma.